techcultivation/spendenquittungsgenerator/README.md

 * ``--template <template.odt>`` use a different template file as input (default: ``--template templates/single.odt``)
 * ``--outputfile <output.pdf>`` write to a different output file (will be overwritten if it exists) (default: ``--outputfile new.pdf``)

+Now, for additional greatness, we can digitally sign the PDF -- see notes at the end of this document.

 ## PLACEHOLDERS

 Placeholder | Replaced by | Example